RomanPakhomov/angular-notebook/README.md

 # Angular Notebook

-Simple notebook application with filter, sorting and padination.
+Simple notebook application with filter, sorting and pagination.

 ## How to start